syntax-syndicate/plakar-backup-platform/subcommands/help/docs/plakar-backup.md

 **-scan**

-> Don't actually create a snapshot, just output the list of files.
+> Do not write a snapshot; instead, perform a dry run by outputting the list of
+> files and directories that would be included in the backup.
+> Respects all exclude patterns and other options, but makes no changes to the
+> Kloset store.

 # EXAMPLES